 ACR-HR should not be used when the reference sequences are fair, poor or bad quality.
 The problem is that the range of DV ’excellent’ quality diminishes.
 For example, if the reference video quality is poor on the ACR scale, then DV must be 3 or greater.

-7.6 Discouraged Changes to the Methods

-The following acceptable changes have been evaluated systematically.
-These modifications are discouraged.
-However, these changes are allowed.

-7.6.1 Do Not Increase the Number of Levels
+8.3.3 Do Not Increase the Number of Levels

 The number of levels should not be increased.
 Tests into the replicability and accuracy of subjective methods indicate that the accuracy of the resulting MOS does not improve.
 However, the method becomes more difficult for subjects.